-Medical Society Foundation Announces Scholarship Winners
+Medical Society Foundation Scholarship Winners Announced

-The Lancaster Medical Society Foundation, a foundation of Lancaster City & County Medical Society, is pleased to announce the recipients of the 2017 Foundation Scholarships.
+The Lancaster Medical Society Foundation, a foundation of Lancaster City & County Medical Society, is pleased to announce the recipients of the 2021 Foundation Scholarships.
 These students have earned numerous academic and leadership awards, and they have been involved in research and clinical experiences.

 Lancaster Medical Society Foundation scholarships are given to residents of Lancaster County who are attending allopathic or osteopathic medical schools.
 Applicants must demonstrate academic achievement, exhibit good character and motivation, and show financial need.

 The Scholarship Foundation is generously supported by the Lancaster County medical community, through hospitals and health systems, group practices, individual medical society members, and local businesses support the fund.